hyperstack-org/hyperstack/README.md

 There are no syntactic or semantic breaking changes between `reactrb` v 0.8.x and previous versions, however the `reactrb` gem does *not* include the react-js source as previous versions did.
 This allows you to pick the react js source compatible with other gems and react js components you may be using.

+Follow these steps to upgrade:

-To upgrade, replace `reactive-ruby` with `reactrb`, both in your Gemfile, and in any `requires` in your code.
-You will also need to require react-js as this is no longer included in the gem.
+1. Replace `reactive-ruby` with `reactrb` both in **Gemfile** and any `require`s in your code.

-If you are using react-rails then simply find anyplace where you `require 'reactrb'` and immediately before this do a `require 'react'` which will load the compatible react js file.

-If you are using webpack then add `react` to your manifest.

-If you are not using react-rails then find where you `require 'reactrb'` and immediately before this do a `require 'react-latest'` (or 'react-v13', 'react-v14' or 'react-v15')
+2. To include the React.js source, the suggested way is to add `require 'react/source'` before `require 'reactrb'`.
+This will use the copy of React.js source from `react-rails` gem.

 # Roadmap